GenericMadScientist/LiveSplit.ChanceToBeat/README.md

 You can also set the probability for the run ending on any given split.
-This is particularly good if the run can die at a certain point due to RNG, or it's easy to take a death, that isn't reflected in the splits.
+This is particularly good if the run can die at a certain point due to RNG, or it's easy to take a death, and that isn't reflected in the splits.